|

 scientific principle we shall first study the predictions spoken by Jeremiah

 on this paint.
 In the fourth year of Jehoiakim king of Judah, which was the first year of Nebuchadnezzar king of Babylon and the twenty-third of Jeremiah's ministry, the prophet foretold the Babylonian captivity, which, said he, would continue for seventy years.
 In his original prediction (chapter 25), he made it very clear that the captivity and its sufferings were the results of Israel's sinfulness and rebellion.
-The Lord called Nebuchadnezzar His servant-not an obedient and willing servant, but one wham He would use in forwarding His plans and purposes.
+The Lord called Nebuchadnezzar His servant-not an obedient and willing servant, but one wham He would use in forwording His plans and purposes.
 His using this heathen king is analogous to the way in which He later used Cyrus king of Persia.
 In 25: 9, 10 a distressing picture of the final collapse of the nation under Nebuchadnezzar is presented.
 This prediction is followed by a definite statement concerning the length of the exile in Babylon.
 "And this whale land shall be a desolation, and an astonishment; and these nations shall serve the king of Babylon seventy years."
 In verse 12 of this same chapter the prophet promised that at the expiration of this period the captives would be restored to the land of their fathers.
 2. JEREMIAH'S LETTER TO.
 THE CAPTIVES

 The letter